jhvozdovich/merch-site/README.md

 # **Magic Sword - Merch Site**

 #### Authors: **Jessica Hvozdovich and Daniel Merys**
+#### Version 2 Contributions by Josh Hellman
-#### July 1, 2020
+#### July 6, 2020

 ### Description

 _This application serves as an introduction to React with create-react-app, components, JSX, and props while building a site with CRUD functionality.
 The merch site will display available items with their name, description, and quantity.
 A form is available to add new items.
-Quantities can be updated with "buy" and "restock" buttons._
+Quantities can be updated with "buy" and "restock" buttons.
+Refactored to include Redux._

 ### Instructions for use: